tomorrowevening/hermes/README.md

 ## Setup

-This example uses [React](https://react.dev/), [ThreeJS](https://threejs.org/), and [TheatreJS](https://theatrejs.com/), and will default to using `BroadcastChannel` instead of `WebSocket` for simplicity.
+This example uses [React](https://react.dev/), [ThreeJS](https://threejs.org/), and [TheatreJS](https://theatrejs.com/).

 ### Create an `Application`

 An application isn't required, however it's nice to maintain multiple remotes.
-Alternatively, Remotes can be created independent.
+Alternatively, Remotes can be created independently.

-The `CustomEditor` is used as a multi-view editor for [ThreeJS](https://threejs.org/), and should be limited to only the Editor app.
+The `ThreeEditor` is used as a multi-view editor for [ThreeJS](https://threejs.org/), and should be limited to only the Editor app.

 ```
 const IS_DEV = true;
 const IS_EDITOR = IS_DEV && document.location.hash.search('editor') > -1;

+const theatre = new RemoteTheatre(IS_DEV, IS_EDITOR);
+const three = new RemoteThree('Hermes Example', IS_DEV, IS_EDITOR);

 export default function AppWrapper() {
   const [app, setApp] = useState<Application | null>(null);